johnson251718/LPR/README.md

 ## Next steps

-Potential extensions include:

-- Incorporating plate tracking across consecutive video frames to stabilize results.
+- Add multi-frame tracking to stabilize detections in video streams.
-- Learning a small convolutional classifier for broader font coverage while preserving offline execution.
+- Integrate data-driven post-processing (e.g. region-specific plate formatting).
-- Exposing the pipeline through a REST API or lightweight web interface.
+- Expose the pipeline via a REST API or a lightweight UI for rapid validation.